f1337/f1337.github.io/tradecraft/mob-programming.md

 Appoint or otherwise decide-upon a [Facilitator](https://github.com/michaelkeeling/mob-programming-patterns#patterns).
 At the start of the mob session, and then at every swap, the Facilitator reminds the group to do the following:

-1. Define a "swap timer" length, then [start the timer](https://pomofocus.io/).
-Start with 25m (ala Pomodoro) if you need help choosing.
-You can adjust it later.
+1. Define the desired swapping interval, then [start the timer](https://pomofocus.io/).
+Start with 25m (ala Pomodoro), adjust to what works best for the mob.
 2. Define/document/update the [Punch List](https://github.com/michaelkeeling/mob-programming-patterns#patterns).
 3. Define/swap [roles](https://github.com/michaelkeeling/mob-programming-patterns#patterns).
 Everyone isn't _required_ to swap roles every time, but swapping roles often is _strongly encouraged_.
 	- Recorder